|Be sure to check

 very nervous.
 My sister decided to give her to my tenant, an older

 woman, who was looking for a lap cat.
-My tenant ruined Alex as
+She ruined Alex as far as

 |My tenant was dying of cancer at the same time as I was losing my cat Patches, who was 20 years old.
 Patches